bertigert/Deezer-Artist-Dumper/README.md

 ## Features
 - Adds a button on the artist page
 - Lets you choose if you want to include EPs, Singles, Albums, Features (Although Deezer shows the whole Album as a Feature, only songs with the artist are added)
+- Lets you choose if you want to not add duplicate songs (using ISRC)
 - Lets you choose if you want to add songs to a new playlist with the artist profile name/picture or an already existent playlist
 - Lets you download a dump log which can be used in later dumps (also in combination with other dumps) to ignore songs which have already been added once (useful if you want to catch up on an artist)
 - Lets you use Regex to blacklist/whitelist (blacklist > whitelist) certain